flaviociravegna/keystone-demo/README.md

 It is expected that the client will reject the attestation report from the host if you haven't regenerated the expected hashes for the SM and eapp.
 Pass the `--ignore-valid` flag to the client for testing.

+## Generate SM and Enclave reference measurements

+In order to perform the Remote Attestation, the boot-time SM and Enclave hashes are needed.
+Hence, if any modification is done in the SM (or EAPP) code, it is needed to recompute these reference values.
+To do that, perform the subsequent steps:

+1. Open a terminal and navigate to the *keystone/build/* folder
+    1. Launch QEMU with the *./scripts/run-qemu.sh* script
+    2. Login using *root* as username and *sifive* as password
+    3. Insert the command *insmod keystone-driver.ko*
+    4. Insert the command *cd keystone-demo*
+    5. Insert the command *./agent.riscv*
+2. Open another terminal.
+Navigate to *keystone-demo* folder and launch the

+    ***DEMO_DIR=. ./scripts/get_attestation.sh ./include/***

+    command: it launches a script that will execute (and automatically close) the verifier application
+3. Once the previous point terminates, and always in the *keystone-demo* folder, run the *./compile-demo.sh* script to build again the keystone-demo project